How To Choose The Perfect Name For Your Organizing Business #3

 • The US Patent and Trademark Office website.

-• And finally, make sure the domain is available and is affordable for when you set up your website.
-For this use sites like Registry, Br, GoDaddy.com, among others.
+• And finally, ensure the domain is available and affordable when setting up your website.
+For this, use sites like Registry, Br, GoDaddy.com, among others.

 5. How To Register Your Business Name

-• Be coherent: choose a name that really has to do with the business and do not let your customer confused;
+• Be coherent: choose a name that truly relates to the business, and avoid confusing your customers.

-• Be creative: in a world full of competition, whoever stands out positively gets ahead;
+• Be creative: in a world full of competition, those who stand out positively tend to get ahead.

 • Seek simplicity: being creative does not mean being extravagant.
 Sometimes less is more.
 In the case of the name, it’s easier to remember a simple name instead of an elaborate one.

-By following these steps and these tips, you will be ready to choose the name of your professional organizing business.
+By following these steps and tips, you will be well-prepared to choose a name for your professional organizing business.

-Get to work on this vital step for your business and if you have any questions, talk to me in the comments below.
+Take the next vital step for your business, and if you have any questions, please don’t hesitate to ask in the comments below.

 I’ll see you next week!